 Am I employed, self-employed, both, or neither?

-Whether you are employed, self-employed, both or neither will make a difference to the amount of tax and National Insurance contributions (NIC) you pay, as well as how you pay.
+Whether you are employed, self-employed, both or neither will make a difference to the amount of tax and National Insurance contributions (NIC) you have to pay, as well as how you pay.
 You need to know which of these apply to you, so that you can comply with your tax obligations and claim tax reliefs available to you.

 If you think that you are employed, you need to look at pages within the ‘employed section’ of this website.
 If you think that you are self-employed, you need to look at pages within the ‘self-employment section’ of this website.

 You should be aware that the information in this section relates to employment status for tax purposes only.
-It is possible you may have one status for tax purposes but have a different status for other purposes, such as employment law purposes, perhaps.
+It is possible you may have one status for tax purposes but have a different status for other purposes, such as employment law purposes.
 For example, some individuals such as cycle couriers and taxi drivers working in the gig economy are usually self-employed for tax purposes but have recently been found to be ‘workers’ for employment law purposes by the Courts.
 Therefore these individuals have some rights under employment law such as entitlement to National Minimum Wage and some employment protection which those who are self-employed for both tax and employment law purposes do not have.
-But they do not have full employment rights that employees are entitled to.
+But they do not have the full employment rights that employees are entitled to.

 Both tax and employment law in this sphere is developing as the way we work is changing and there are currently a number of Government reviews being undertaken into the whole area.
 Therefore we expect the law in this field to continue to evolve over the coming months and years as different situations are considered as they arise by either Government, the Courts or both.
 This section will continue to be updated for any major changes as necessary.